Generating with Confidence: Uncertainty Quantification for Black-box Large Language Models: Experiments

 \subsection{Results}

 \textbf{Uncertainty Measures}: We first evaluate the uncertainty measures by using them as the predictor to predict \textit{expected accuracy} (shorthanded as U+EA), estimated with $\hat{\mathbb{E}}[acc_i] = \frac{1}{m}\sum_{j=1}^{m} acc_{i,j}$ (m=20).
 The AUARCs are shown in \cref{table:main:exp:arc:u+ea} (AUROC is skipped as expected accuracy is not binary).
-For readability, we include only $\affinityEntail$ which empirically outperforms the best, with full experiment results in the Appendix. \methodDegree, \methodEcc, and \methodEigvClip perform similarly as an uncertainty measure.
-In some cases, such as \texttt{trivia(llama)}, the AUARC (for \methodDegree) is very close to the upper-bound (Oracle) (which can be seen from~\cref{fig:auroc_auarc} as well).
+For readability, we include only $\affinityEntail$ which empirically performs the best, with full experiment results in the Appendix.
+We hypothesize that $\affinityEntail$ outperforms $\affinityContradict$ because even if generations do not contradict each other, they could be still mostly meaningless, whereas generations that actually align could indicate low uncertainty.
+A such example could be found in \cref{example:lowcontra:main} (see more discussion in \cref{appendix:fullresults}). \methodDegree, \methodEcc, and \methodEigvClip perform similarly as an uncertainty measure.
+In some cases, such as \texttt{trivia(llama)}, the AUARC (for \methodDegree) is close to the upper-bound (Oracle).
 In general, we found that the choice of similarity (E-entailment, C-contra, J-Jaccard) matters more than the choice of $\methodDegree,\methodEcc,\methodEigvClip$.

 \textbf{Confidence Measures}: To evaluate confidence measures, we compute AUROC and AUARC, and take the average across all $m$ generations.
 We refer to this as the "C+IA" (\underline{C}onfidence + \underline{I}ndividual \underline{A}ccuracy) setting.
-The results are reported in \cref{table:main:exp:arc:c+ia,table:main:exp:roc:c+ia}.
+The results are reported in \cref{table:main:exp:arc:c+ia} (with AUROCs deferred to the Appendix).
 Note that $\methodEcc$ and $\methodDegree$ are actual confidence measures and $\methodEigvClip$ is an uncertainty measure (not response-specific).
-As a result, able to further distinguish the quality of each response, \methodDegree and \methodEcc typically observe higher performance in \cref{table:main:exp:arc:c+ia} compared with \cref{table:main:exp:arc:u+ea}, while the uncertainty-only measures like \methodEigvClip stay the same.
+As a result, able to further distinguish the quality of each response, \methodDegree and \methodEcc typically observe higher performance in \cref{table:main:exp:arc:c+ia} compared with \cref{table:main:exp:arc:u+ea}, while the uncertainty-only measures like \methodEigvClip stay the same, echoing the discussion in \cref{sec:background:uvsc}.